PrairieLearn/PrairieLearn/doc/faq.md

 ## Why does a user have the role of None?

-Users with a role of `None` at one point added the course and later removed themselves. in the course.
+Users with a role of `None` at one point added the course and later removed themselves.
 All data for anyone who ever did anything in the course -- even if they drop the course -- will be retained but with this indication.
 Their information is also included within the aggregation of assessment statistics.